AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Star Formation Quenching

 \section{Star Formation Quenching}

 In Section~\ref{sec:SFtrends}, we found that the AGN galaxies have suppressed central SFRs, which arose over Gyr-timescales (beginning ${\sim}\,6$\,Gyr ago).
-To further quantify the central quenching timescale in the AGN galaxies, we introduce a radial metric that is complementary to mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$: mean time since quenching.
-This is a useful metric because even non-quiescent galaxies have many quiescent spaxels (Fig.~\ref{fig:spaxelSFRoffsets}), which can be used to study quenching trends.
-Like radial profiles of ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$, radial profiles of the time since quenching provide insights into qualitative quenching trends (inside-out vs. outside-in), with the additional advantage of directly quantifying the timescale over which quenching occurs.
+To further quantify the central quenching timescale in the AGN galaxies, we introduce a radial metric that is complementary to mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$: the mean time since quenching.
+This is a useful metric because even nonquiescent galaxies have many quiescent spaxels (Figure~\ref{fig:spaxelSFRoffsets}), which can be used to study quenching trends.
+Like radial profiles of ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$, radial profiles of the time since quenching provide insights into qualitative quenching trends (inside out vs. outside in), with the additional advantage of directly quantifying the timescale over which quenching occurs.